 Discovery Place was represented by several staff members and alumni at the 3rd annual Prime Time Men’s Retreat at YMCA’s Camp Widjiwagan in Nashville this past weekend (Oct.
 18-20, 2013).
 Two Discovery Place attendees, Andy J. and Bob O., also presented their perspective and experience working the steps during the speaker sessions (more on that later).
 Camp Widjiwagan certainly made for a breathtaking natural setting, and with its modern facilities and amenities the YMCA camp was a prime location for the recovery event.
+After all, Nashville is ranked as one of America’s top sober cities.

 The 2013 Prime Time Men’s Retreat is the first Alcoholics Anonymous-related recovery retreat I have attended, ever… and what an amazing first retreat it turned out to be!
 Although I’d signed up for Twelve-Step recovery retreats in the past, it seems I always ended up concocting various lame excuses in an attempt to justify my usual bailing out; my antisocial tendencies and aversion to commitment were certainly stronger then.
 In those cases, I had either relapsed by the time the recovery event rolled around or had given in to my social fears about sharing such a weekend with other recovering men.
+Discovery place offers continuing care for recovery from drug addiction.

 YMCA Camp Widjiwagan